-In the end, it turned out that my ankle wasn’t truly broken, but merely badly sprained.
+In the end, it turned out my ankle wasn’t broken but badly sprained.
 The doctor addressed me in Romanian, but the medical terms weren’t all that different from English.
 He told me to rest my foot for a few weeks and slowly I’d be able to walk on it again.
 In two months, my ankle would be as good as new.
 The staff wrapped me up in a cast and sent me on my way.

 When I went to pay the bill, they waved me away.
 I think they were confused about what they should charge for the service.
 In the end, it was all for free.

 As I limped out of the hospital that night and pondered how a three-week delay was going to affect my schedule, I caught sight of my taxi driver sitting in the parking lot.
 He’d apparently been waiting for me the entire time in case I needed a ride back to the hotel.